backlineint/bpi-11ty/src/til/2021/using-apollo-without-react.md

 ---
-title: Using Apollo Without React
+title: Using Apollo Client Without React
 description: By default, Apollo Client 3.0 expects that you are using React, but importing Apollo using a slightly different entry point allows you to use Apollo in a vanilla JS project.